The-Compiler/cfps/2019-04-24-Europython.md

 *What should attendees be familiar with already, important for intermediate and advanced talks.
 E.g. data visualization basics, data analysis*

 Basic knowledge of Python and asynchronous GUI programming concepts is required.
-Related Qt concepts (signals/slots) will be explained quickly in the talk.
+Related Qt concepts (signals/slots) will be explained briefly in the talk.

 ### Additional information for talk reviewers